charlytron/ZTM/Sect-22-APIs/apis.md

 The waiter goes out, asks the customer what she wants, and her reply allows the kitchen to prepare the order.

-Imagine making AJAX calls to a server; it's very similar.
-We're asking another machine for something, using a go-between, and the machine gives us a response, as long as we talk to that machine in it's own language.
+AJAX makes similar calls to a server.
+We're asking another machine for something, using a go-between, and the machine gives us a response.
+We need only talk to that machine in it's own language.

-The server's API allows us to talk to the server across the internet.
-Similarly, we used APIs when we built Robofriends.
+The remote server's API allows us to talk to the that server across the internet.
+Yet we also used APIs when we build React websites, like [Robofriends](https://charlytron.github.io/robofriend).

 Our use of ReactJS exposes an API.
 It's a way to communicate with the React package by importing React, extending the component and using JSX to render HTML in the